 Memory Associations.
-Many responses are possible, but here are a few: garage door going up-"the curtain of the temple" is now torn (Mark 15:38), signifying the access we have to God through Christ; severe-weather alert-judgment is coming (Revelation 8:7); airplane overhead-Christ has ascended to Heaven; baby crying-we need to move on from being "infants in Christ" (1 Corinthians 3:1); cinnamon-"we are the aroma of Christ to God" (2 Corinthians 2:15); sneeze-we are to pray for the sick (James 5:15); siren-the sound of "the trumpet of God" will signal Christ's return (1 Thessalonians 4:16).
+Many responses are possible, but here are a few: garage door going up-"the veil of the temple" is now torn (Mark 15:38), signifying the access we have to God through Christ; severe-weather alert-judgment is coming (Revelation 8:7); airplane overhead-Christ has ascended to Heaven; baby crying-we need to move on from being "babes in Christ" (1 Corinthians 3:1); cinnamon-"we are unto God a sweet savour [aroma] of Christ" (2 Corinthians 2:15); sneeze-we are to pray for the sick (James 5:15); siren-the sound of "the trump[et] of God" will signal Christ's return (1 Thessalonians 4:16).

 Honoring the Dead.
 Many responses are possible for the first question.
 Some possibilities: flowers and/or flags on graves, Memorial Day observances, eulogies, and obituaries.
 Responses to the second question will be personal to the learners.
-The three texts list actions and attempted actions to treat Jesus' dead body "as is the burial custom of the Jews" (John 19:40).
+The three texts list actions and attempted actions to treat Jesus' dead body "as the manner of the Jews is to bury" (John 19:40).